codefordenver/ideaLab/README.md

 2. Select the debug icon on the left hand nav (it looks like a little bug)
 3. In the window that is now open in the dropdown on the top left select the "Remote" run configuration
 4. Select the green play arrow.
-5. Hopefully everything worked!
+e.
+Hopefully everything worked!
 You should now be able to edit the Java files and see the changes appear immediately.
 Try going to `localhost:8080/greeting` and see the current output of our app.
 Then go to src/main/java/idealab/api/controller/GreetingController.java.
 Edit the String template to something like "Hello <your-name>".
 Save the file and go back to your browser.
 Reload the window and your should see the new greeting!

 ### Database & POSTGRES & Docker